 Special materials that this site offers

 On student access ... this page introduces the mass of online materials and tasks available, and how to set up and run the Student Access system, including task-setting, monitoring, and marking

 The qBank ... this site provides a system whereby you can devise and supply online grammar exercises

 Subject Guides define the general nature of the subject, as seen by the IB; specify (in more or less detail) what should be taught; and describe the Assessment process, including the Assessment Marking Criteria.

-The new Language B Subject Guide was officially released in Febuary 2011.
-Teaching the new programme started from September 2011 (northern hemisphere) and from March 2012 (southern hemisphere); first examinations were in May 2013, and November 2013, respectively.
+The current Language B Subject Guide was officially released in February 2018.
+Teaching the new programme started from September 2018 (northern hemisphere) and from March 2019 (southern hemisphere); first examinations were in May 2020, and November 2020, respectively.